 Food Shopping On A Budget

 Preventing food waste and shopping on a budget for food go hand in hand.
-Part of our strategy is to buy only what you need and use what you have, which is one of the easiest ways to reduce food waste.
-When you throw food in the trash, you are throwing your hard-earned money in the garbage.
+Part of our strategy is to buy only what you need and use what you have, which is one of the easiest ways to reduce waste.
+When you throw food in the trash, you are literally throwing your hard-earned money in the garbage.
 Let’s dive in!

 Shop Your Kitchen